NinaZumel/dark_tales_sleuth/content/pages/victor-rousseau.md

 <div class="message-box">
 <h2>The Occult Detectives of Victor Rousseau</h2>

 Victor Rousseau Emanuel (1879-1960) was a British-born journalist, novelist and pulp fiction writer who lived at various times in Britain, South Africa, Canada, and the United States.
-He wrote fiction in a variety of genres, under several pen names (primarily, "Victor Rousseau").
+He wrote fiction in a variety of genres, under several pen names, primarily, "Victor Rousseau".
 Here, I'm collecting his stories of occult detection, in particular from his three series:

 * Ivan Brodsky, Surgeon of Souls
-* Phineas Immanuel, Tracer of Egos
+* Phileas Immanuel, Tracer of Egos
 * Dr. Martinus, Occultist.

 While collections of the Ivan Brodsky and Phileas Immanuel series exist, they are out of print, and fairly hard to find legitimately.